nixpig/joubini/README.md

 ### Using TLS (SSL) on `localhost`

 1. Create a new CA and generate certificates using the included script: `bash -c scripts/ca.sh`
-1. Specify the `localhost.crt` and `localhost.key` when configuring `joubini`
+1. Specify the `/tmp/localhost.crt` and `/tmp/localhost.key` when configuring `joubini`
-1. Trust certificate: `cp localhost.crt /etc/ca-certificates/trust-source/anchors/ && update-ca-trust extract`
+1. Trust certificate: `cp /tmp/localhost.crt /etc/ca-certificates/trust-source/anchors/ && update-ca-trust extract`
-1. In Chrome, add the `myCA.pem` under `chrome://settings/certificates` -> Authorities
+1. In Chrome, add the `/tmp/myCA.pem` under `chrome://settings/certificates` -> Authorities

 ## Motivation